gyomGit/dbTextEditorGitHub/README.md

 ### org.csstudio.xtext.dbtexteditor:
 This is the main project that contains the grammar definition, which is:
-DbTextEditor.xtext and all the runtime components that are independent from the UI.
+*DbTextEditor.xtext* and all the runtime components that are independent from the UI.
 The grammar language is the corner stone of Xtext.
 It is a domain-specific language, carefully designed for the description of our Db Syntax for instance.
 It is the file to update if changes must be made such as adding a record or a field name to the lists.
 To learn and understand this language: [Xtext grammar language documentation](https://www.eclipse.org/Xtext/documentation/301_grammarlanguage.html).
 If any change is made, don't forget to go and have a look to the related test projects to either update them accordingly or simply disable them.
+If any change is made in the grammar file *DbTextEditor.xtext* right click on it and run the *mwe2* (Modeling workflow engine 2).
+During the MWE2 workflow execution, Xtext will generate artifacts related to the UI editor for Db syntax, but most important of all, it will derive an ANTLR specification from the Xtext grammar with all the actions to create the AST while parsing.
+The classes for the nodes of the AST will be generated using the EMF framework.
+The generator must be run after every modification to the grammar.

 ### org.csstudio.xtext.dbtexteditor.tests:
 This project contains the JUnit tests that do not depend on any UI.